 One of my favorite Gottman exercises is called “I Appreciate…” It’s on page 67 & 68 of The Seven Principles for Making Marriage Work.
 The exercise is simply a list of positive adjectives:

 …and many more.
 In the exercise, you choose three adjectives from the list that describe your partner.
-Try it now by choosing one of the nine above, or think of your own.
+Try it now by choosing one of the adjectives above, or think of your own.
 Then name an actual incident from the past week where your partner demonstrated that quality.
 Write it down.
 The next time you get a chance, share it.
 Say, out loud, “I appreciate that you are _____.
 I noticed it last week when _____.”
 Again, make this a discipline.
 Commit to sharing at least three of these appreciation statements each week.
 In doing so, you’ll voluntarily reinforce, for yourself and your partner, the positive aspects of your relationship.

 There’s another piece of this exercise that I really love.
 Let’s say you picked “relaxed” and your partner picked “strong.”
 There’s a reason those attributes are meaningful to you.
 Explore those reasons together.
 Why is strength important?
 What is it about being relaxed that holds value?
 When couples can identify and articulate their core values together, they can get a jump start on creating shared meaning, which is at the top of the Sound Relationship House.
 Start with gratitude and appreciation as a means to deepening your love beyond limerence.

 Sharing fondness and admiration in intentional, consistent, faithful ways is the antidote to contempt and, more importantly, it increases the amount of affection and respect in a relationship.
 Your relationship, especially in its early stages, may feel full of infatuation, sexual attraction, and hope.
 When the newness wears off, however, you’ll be glad that respect, trust, and love remain as a result of your sharing.